Musabbihakamal/Physical-AI-and-Humanoid-Book-/frontend/docs/physical-ai/module-2/ch2-1-gazebo-harmonic-next-generation-simulation.md

 # Chapter 2.1: Gazebo Harmonic - Next Generation Simulation

-## Summary

-Gazebo Harmonic represents the next generation of robotics simulation with significant improvements in performance, physics accuracy, and integration capabilities.
-This chapter explores the latest features, enhanced physics engines, and advanced simulation capabilities that make Gazebo Harmonic the premier choice for high-fidelity humanoid robotics simulation.

 ## Learning Objectives

 By the end of this chapter, you will be able to: